fridayfreed01/fetch-demo/README.md

 -Your site should be hosted on the internet
 -Your source code should be stored in a git repository and hosted on the internet (i.e. Github) -You should include any necessary documentation to run your site locally

+Tech Used:
+-Axios for Post and Get requests
+-Tailwind CSS for styling
+-React-Router for routing
+-Next-Link for site navigation
+-React-Lottie for animations

+All external images are from Unsplash.

+Set Up Locally
+-clone the repo
+-yarn install
+-yarn dev